salmanalsabah99/salmanalsabah99/README.md

 - Creating a full-stack app by **speaking my way through it**
   Using **ChatGPT’s speech-to-text** to craft prompts, and **Cursor** to turn those prompts into code.
   Can you build a real project using only your voice?
 I’m finding out.

 ---

+## **Leave a Thought – I’m All Ears**

+If you stumble on something here and think:
+“Hey, I do that differently” or
+“There’s a better way” or
+“Wanna see a weird trick I use?” —

+**Please drop it.
+Seriously.**

+- Prompting ideas
+- Better ways to structure code
+- Your favorite tech stacks
+- AI, full-stack, robotics – anything goes

+I love hearing what works for *you*.
+You never know what tiny insight might change the way I think or build.

+---